 - The TSCTSF is responsible of activate/deactivate time synchronization services (ASTI or (g)PTP based) considering the spatial validity condition provided by the AF.

-- The TSCTSF discovers the AMF(s) serving the list of TA(s)/Cell(s) that comprise the spatial validity condition using the NRF.
+- The TSCTSF discovers the AMF(s) serving the list of TA(s) that comprise the spatial validity condition using the NRF.

-- The TSCTSF subscribes to UE's presence in Area of Interest at the discovered AMF(s).
+- The TSCTSF subscribes to UE's presence in Area(s) of Interest at the discovered AMF(s).
+The subscribed Area of Interest may be the same as the Requested Coverage Area specified by the spatial validity condition or may be a subset of the Requested Coverage Area (e.g. a part of the list of TAs).
+Hence, the AF Requested Coverage Area shall not be smaller than a TA.

+NOTE: Requested Coverage Areas on the cell-level granularity is not supported in this release of the specifications.

+- The AMF(s) uses “NG-RAN Location Reporting Procedure” as specified in clause 4.10 of TS 23.502 [3] to request an NG-RAN to track and report UE’s presence in Area(s) of Interest by sending a Location Report Control message.
+The message shall include UE identities, AoI described using a list of TA(s), Request Reference ID (if there are several AoI), Reporting Type shall be set to a continuous reporting triggered whenever the UE(s) move inside/outside the AoI, Location Report Level shall be per TAI.

+NOTE: In deployments, where Registration Area coincides with the AF Requested Coverage Area, there is no need for the AMF(s) to invoke the NG-RAN Location Reporting Procedure.
+The UE(s) will perform a Mobility Registration update (seen by the AMF(s)) as soon as the UE(s) move inside/outside the Registration Area.

+- The NG-RAN sends a Location Report message informing the AMF(s) about the UE’s presence in the Area of Interest (i.e. IN, OUT, or UNKNOWN) as described in clause D.2 and the UE’s current location when the UE is in RRC_CONNECTED state, or the UE's last known location when the UE is in RRC_INACTIVE state with time stamp if the NG-RAN perceives that the UE’s presence in the Area of Interest is different from the last one reported.

 - The TSCTSF determines (based on notifications from the discovered AMF(s)) whether the targeted UE(s) are inside or outside the AF Requested Coverage Area.

-Editor's Note: Whether and then how to solve the Coverage Area on cell-level granularity is FFS.

 - The TSCTSF activates time synchronization services for UE(s) that are inside the Requested Coverage Area.
 If the AF has requested (g)PTP based time distribution, then TSCTSF creates the PTP port in DS-TT and adds it to the PTP instance as described in clause 4.15.9.3.2 in TS 23.502 [3].

 - TSCTSF notifies the AF with the indication of 5G access stratum time distribution (enabled, disabled) for the targeted UE(s) for which the AF has requested ASTI-based time distribution that are inside or move inside or outside of the Requested Coverage Area.